oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-iis-things-to-do/rule.md

 ---

-​There are a number of things you can do to make your content more search-friendly in IIS.
+There are a number of things you can do to make your content more search-friendly in IIS.

 - Make content search engine-friendly
 - Improve volume and quality of traffic